 So, if you can’t stand to sleep on your back just to a avoid wrinkles, consider purchasing a satin pillowcase.
 The slippery fabric allows skin to move across it without creasing, decreasing nightly damage.

-18. Try Retin-A Or Renova
+18. Try Retin-A or Renova

 If you’re unable to purchase prescription Retin-A, alpha hydroxy acids, such as glycolic or lactic acid, help prevent and treat wrinkles by loosening the keratin bonds that keep dry, dead skin cells sticking around your epidermis.

-However, be aware that both vitamin A creams such as Retin-A and alpha hydroxy acids are photosensitive, meaning that you’ll need to take extra care with sunscreen as regular use will make you skin more sensitive to UV rays.
+However, be aware that both vitamin A creams such as Retin-A and alpha hydroxy acids are photosensitive, meaning that you'll need to take extra care with sunscreen as regular use will make your skin more sensitive to UV rays.

 19. Add Topical Vitamin C

-To Be Completely Wrinkle-Free Comes at a Cost
+Final Thoughts: To Be Completely Wrinkle-Free Comes at a Cost

 The pursuit of a wrinkle-free face isn’t for the love of smooth skin, itself.
 Instead, our ongoing quest for preventative steps or fixes that will allow us to look a little younger for a little longer is part of a greater goal of looking—and feeling—attractive.

 This is where many articles on the topic of wrinkle prevention turn knowingly to their readers and say something along the lines of “The only way to really guarantee aging gracefully is to accept the changes that passing time brings to your complexion.”
-Conforming with the cliche, an article by Boots goes a step further and suggests rebranding your wrinkles as ‘laughter lines.’
+Conforming with the cliche, an article by WebMD goes a step further and suggests rebranding your wrinkles as ‘laughter lines.’

 Since self-acceptance is so much less expensive than cosmetic surgery, why aren’t we all rushing to take the higher road?